-In the garden we apply mulch to the plants to avoid loss of water through evaporation, and choose plants and grasses which are drought resistant and hardy.
+In the garden, we apply mulch to the plants to avoid loss of water through evaporation and choose plants and grasses which are drought resistant and hardy.

-This is reduced by installing energy efficient equipment, low energy lighting, energy efficient bulbs, and making best use of natural light.
+This is reduced by installing energy-efficient equipment, low energy lighting, energy-efficient bulbs, and making best use of natural light.

 Insulation is of the highest standard available when the building was constructed.
 For more information see the panel to the right…

 All cleaning materials used in Little Marshfoot are environmentally friendly.
-These products tend to be plant based and totally biodegradable.
+These products tend to be plant-based and totally biodegradable.

 In the garden, we aim to work in sympathy with our environment.
 Wherever possible we employ organic gardening principles and our planting schemes are designed to attract as much wildlife as possible.

 Birds, bees, butterflies – these all seem to be under pressure.
 The bats that used to fly in our garden in the summer have disappeared, the starlings that used to roost in the oak tree no longer do so, the moths that used to fly at night are much reduced in numbers.
 And yet the farming and the methods in this area have not changed at all.
-This suggests that there is a greater pressure on the environment, including climate change.
+This suggests that there is greater pressure on the environment, including climate change.

-Principles under-pinning the construction of Little Marshfoot
+Principles underpinning the construction of Little Marshfoot

 When the building was constructed, in 1999/2000, we chose good quality equipment which demonstrated the best available environmental technology at the time.
 The philosophy was that good quality equipment lasts longer and is less likely to break down, thereby minimising its impact upon the environment.

-We acknowledge that since that date there have been considerable improvements in technology and as equipment is replaced we will always strive to install the best environmental option.
+We acknowledge that since that date there have been considerable improvements in technology and as the equipment is replaced we will always strive to install the best environmental option.

-To paraphrase the best known definition of sustainability, by Gro Harlem Brundlandt, we aim to operate our business ‘without compromising the ability of future generations to meet their own needs’.
+To paraphrase the best-known definition of sustainability, by Gro Harlem Brundlandt, we aim to operate our business ‘without compromising the ability of future generations to meet their own needs’.

 Little Marshfoot was designed as an Eco-Building to offer a very high standard of comfort and convenience.